Our Mission is to connect people with Jesus Christ, His Church, and His purpose for our lives.

 A group of people that serve both the Burks congregation and our entire community.
 They gather and share as they make beautiful and comforting items such as hats, scarves, shawls, and afghans.
 Every creation is made with love and prayerful concern for the recipients.
 There are a variety of organizations who receive these creations, as well as people from the Burks UMC community.
 If you want to be part of a mission that serves and is prayer focused, this group is for you.
 If you knit or crochet (or would like to learn) join the Knit Wits each month on the second Monday at 10am, or the fourth Thursday at 6:30pm in the Parlor at Burks.

 This organization promotes the independence of residents north of the Tennessee River by providing education and assistance.
 NNH helps the community through three programs: Emergency Direct Assistance, Education, and Thrift Stores.
 We periodically support special projects such as their School Closet and Christmas programs.
 Donations for their thrift stores are requested to be delivered directly to their location on Dayton Pike in Soddy Daisy.

 An organization that provides a "home away from home" for families of seriously ill or injured children, and supports programs that improve the health, education, and well-being of children.
 Volunteers serve meals, provide assistance at the welcome desk, work in the family room, or participate in various other activities.

 Contact: Sarah Bonneau

-Sack Packers is a team making a huge difference in the lives of local schoolchildren affected by weekend hunger.
-Each week, these people prepare sack packs containing basic food items that children love and depend on to provide them with enough food to get through the weekend.
-The sack packs are delivered to a local school where they are distributed to children with need each Friday.
+Sack Packers is a team making a huge difference in the lives of local school children affected by weekend hunger.
+Each week, volunteers prepare sack packs containing basic food items that children love and depend on to provide them with enough food to get through the weekend.
+The sack packs are delivered to a local school where they are distributed to children in need each Friday.